rmantilla26/guides/best-practices/README.md

 * Test the app on all OS versions and device types your app supports.

-* Test the app in different screen orientation.
+* Test the app in different screen orientation, When performing a test that involves changing the orientation of the device, it is a good practice to set the rotation at the beginning of the test, then set it back to the original rotation at the end of your test.
+This practice ensures that your script is always back in a known state.

 * Bundle the tests into related modules and run steps to log the test user out and clear the data between modules.
 The tests have to be decoupled from each other.
 If you run 50 integration tests one after the other and make a change to the fourth test that alters the app's state in a persistent way, you risk breaking the next 46 tests.